 In this video we’ll break down the four levels of alignment so you can focus on ensuring you and your leadership team are all on the same page.

 Level 1: The Issue

-The first thing any leadership team need to do is take time to align on is the issue.
-You need to actually take a moment to decide, do you agree that there is an issue in the first place?
+The first thing any leadership team needs to do is align on the issue.
+Take a moment to decide: do you agree that there is an issue in the first place?
 Is it understood by everybody in the same way?
 Are you all aligned on the extent of the issue?
 Are you all aligned on what’s going to happen if you don’t solve the issue?

-Establishing this is essential, as if the entire leadership team isn’t aligned at a foundational level, it will be harder to reach a consensus over a solution and the gap between you and the rest of your team might only increase.
+Establishing this is essential; if the entire leadership team isn’t aligned at a foundational level, it will be harder to reach a consensus over a solution and the gap between you and the rest of your team might only increase.